osmarleao/rke_ansible_installer/README.md

         name: '*'
         state: latest

 ### Deploy RKE

 The site.yml may be used to deploy a full RKE.

 Run the playbook using:

     ansible-playbook -i hosts site.yml

+### Important note

+To finish RKE installation, you need to run `rke config --name cluster` with rke user, than run `rke up`.
+Adjust `addon_job_timeout` inside the cluster.yml file to something like 30 or 60 to run without timeout errors.